Find What You Want: Learning Demand-conditioned Object Attribute Space for Demand-driven Navigation: Introduction

 Visual Object Navigation (VON)~\cite{zhu2021soon,staroverov2020real,chaplot2020object,du2020learning,gadre2022clip,duvtnet,pal2021learning,qiu2020learning,ramakrishnan2022poni,wani2020multion,majumdarzson,zhao2022zero,YangWFGM19,kiran2022spatial,guo2022object}, which is considered fundamental for home service agents, refers to the task in which an agent is required to find a user-specified object within a provided scene.
 Previous VON studies can be broadly categorised into two groups.
 The first category, known as closed-vocabulary navigation~\cite{zhu2021soon,staroverov2020real,chaplot2020object,du2020learning,duvtnet,pal2021learning,qiu2020learning,ramakrishnan2022poni,wani2020multion}, involves a predetermined set of target object categories so that the agent is restricted to selecting objects from this predefined set.
 On the other hand, open-vocabulary navigation~\cite{gadre2022clip,majumdarzson,zhao2022zero} encompasses a more flexible approach where the target objects are described in natural language, meaning the agent is not limited to specific predefined categories.

 In real-world applications of VON, users are typically required to provide the name of the object they want the agent to locate, regardless of whether it falls under the closed-vocabulary or open-vocabulary group.
-This requirement introduces two conditions that must be fulfilled: 1) the user must possess knowledge of the object's name in the given environment; and 2) the specified object must exist within the environment.
+This requirement introduces two conditions that must be fulfilled: 1) the user must possess knowledge of the object's name in the given environment; and 2) the specified object exists within the environment.
 These conditions are necessary for successful object navigation tasks in practical scenarios.
 In common simulators (such as AI2Thor~\cite{ai2thor} and Habitat~\cite{habitat19iccv,szot2021habitat}), these two conditions can be easily satisfied.
 As direct access to the scene's metadata is available in the simulators, the existence of target objects can be checked using the metadata, or the object names in the metadata can be directly used as target objects.
-However, in the real world, where the user may not be omniscient of the environment (\emph{e.g.}, at a friend's house), the two conditions described above may not be met and this would eventually lead to navigation failure.
+However, in the real world, where the user may not be omniscient of the environment (\emph{e.g.}, at a friend's house), the two conditions described above may not be met, which will result in failure to satisfy the user's demand for an object.
 Additionally, it is possible that when the user specifies an object to search for the agent is able to find an object with a similar function within the scene, when the specified object does not exist.
 For example, an object such as a bottle of water may be specified which has a related demand, to quench thirst.
 In the case where a bottle of water is not present in the scene, this demand can be adequately met by a cup of tea or apple juice found by the agent, however this would fail the VON task.
 This challenge illustrates a key difficulty VON faces in real environments.